-Author: Dr. Jacques Rogge; Source/Publisher: Olympic International Committee; Date: November 15, 2007
+Author: Amy Chua; Source/Publisher: Seattle Times; Date: 2008

-Complexity Level: 1220L.
-This text measures just above middle school complexity band, and is written in a direct, accessible style, but it also presents a nuanced and emergent argument, and may therefore prove to be challenging reading for some students.
-At this point in the text sequence, students will be supported by vocabulary and ideas they have learned from earlier texts and will transfer to this argument.
+Complexity Level: 1190L.
+This text measures within the eighth grade complexity band, and is written in a direct, accessible style, but it also presents a nuanced and emergent argument, and may therefore prove to be challenging reading for some students.